vmartinyan/MOJ-Portal/wp-content/plugins/contact-form-7-style/readme.txt

 * First plugin version.

 == Upgrade Notice ==
-= Contact Form 7 Style Version 3.1.6 =
+= Contact Form 7 Style Version 3.1.7 =

-* [Major Fix](https://wordpress.org/support/topic/u-have-a-problem-with-ure-update/) Fixed slash error and added extra condition to check for response
+* [Major Fix](https://wordpress.org/support/topic/increased-i-o/) Fixed I/O process with reducing the json requests from the servers
+* [Major Fix] Fixed the problem where the form was missing some settings when multiple form were selected in the custom style part
+* [Improvement](https://wordpress.org/support/topic/hide-contact-form-7-style-from-admin-bar/) Added settings to hide/show Contact Form 7 Style link